ga4gh-schemablocks/sb-schemablocks-tools/sbSchemaParser.md

 The only additional option is to provide a "-filter" argument against the schema file names; e.g. `perl sbSchemaParser.pl -filter Age -c ...` will only process schemas with "Age" in their file name.
+Additionally, the configuration file allows to exclude files from processing.

 #### Example configuration